-If you have leftover water bottles, feel free to donate them.
+If you have leftover backpacks, feel free to donate them.
 Some sites also choose to use them for a future volunteer day or give them to students visiting their site.
-If you had a large number of extras, please keep that in mind when ordering your water bottles for the following year.
+If you had many extras, please keep that in mind when ordering your materials for the following year.